AlexHentschel/python-tutorials/01_setup_python/01_setup_python.md

 # Installation of Python for Data Science

+This tutorial gives a recommendation for installing and organizing a data-science python stack.
+In the tutorial I describe a system for organizing the different components.
+I found that this organization scheme scales particularly well when working on many different projects over time.
+It allows for different python environments and version to be used for different projects.
-This tutorial gives a recommendation for a data science python stack.
-This tutorial is merely a suggestion for one out of many different usefull alternatives.
+However, this tutorial is merely a suggestion for one out of many different usefull alternatives.

 Overview:
 - The first section describes the fastest path